Fieldwork

 The San Juan College Totah Archaeological Project field school is the main component of an on-going research project funded by San Juan College (SJC) and Tommy Bolack, owner and manager of the B-Square Ranch.
 The field school is conducted on the 12,461 acre B-Square Ranch, a combination working cattle ranch, waterfowl conservation area, and museum facility.
 We are in high desert Colorado Plateau terrain and normally receive only 8 to 12 inches of precipitation a year.
 It is hot in the summer, but rarely over 100 degrees.
 Our area is called “Totah” by local Navajos meaning “land amidst water” because of the three rivers which junction at the western edge of Farmington.

 This year we will continue work at the Point site, an Ancestral Puebloan ceremonial center.
 It has a Chacoan style Great Kiva and Middle San Juan style Great House with attached arc of rooms and court kiva in the plaza area.
-The site dates to the Pueblo II time period of CE 850-1150 and the subsequent Pueblo III time period of CE 1150-1300.
-There are also earlier components dating to the Basketmaker and Pueblo I periods.
-Plans are to work at the Great Kiva, Great House, and pitstructure areas of the site.
-The site is located at the base of the Shannon Bluffs on the south side of the San Juan River immediately south of the city of Farmington, New Mexico.
-Our Totah Archaeological Project web page will soon be available as well as a brochure with the 2023 information.
-Please contact Wheelbarger for additional information.
+The site dates from the Basketmaker III time period beginning at CE 850 to the final Pueblo III time period of CE 1150-1300.
+This planned to be the last year of work at the site with time spent in the Great Kiva and Great House.
+The site is located at the base of the Shannon Bluffs on the south side of the San Juan River near the city of Farmington, New Mexico.

-The 2023 six-week field school session will run from June 5 to July 14, 2023.
-Four weeks of field work will be followed by two weeks of lab.
+The 2024 six-week field school session will run from June 10 to July 19, 2024.
+Two weeks of field work will be followed by four weeks of lab.

 Two courses are offered concurrently during the official four-week session: a 6 credit ANTH 2120 Archaeology Field School and a 3 credit ANTH 2998 Archaeology Internship.
 Four weeks of participation are required for the 6 credit ANTH 2120 Field School and two weeks of participation are required for the 3 credit ANTH 2998 Archaeology Internship.
 The ANTH 2998 students may choose to attend any portion of the 6 weeks as long as the amount of time attended is the equivalent of two weeks, or 80 hours.
-Students may register for the 3 credit class as late as June 30, 2023 because the amount of time they are required to attend is still possible during the remainder of the session.
 All students are welcome to stay for the entire field session if they so desire whether they are taking the course for a grade or are auditing the class with no grade.

-People interested in attending the field school as a volunteer may register for the ANTH 2998 3-credit internship, Auditing the course (no grade or credits given to the student), and thus can attend the entire session or any part of the session but are not responsible for any course requirements.
+People interested in attending the field school as a volunteer must register for the ANTH 2998 3-credit internship as Auditing the course (no grade or credits given to the student), and can attend any or all of the session but are not responsible for any course requirements.
 Students who have previously taken and paid for the field school or internship, are permitted to volunteer with no fees required.

-Participants in the field school/archaeology internship course will receive instruction in archaeological excavation and survey including mapping of sites using both compass and tape as well as with hand held GPS unit was.
-We will also conduct laboratory processing of recovered cultural materials, drafting, and some limited artifact analysis.
+Participants in the field school/archaeology internship course will receive instruction in archaeological excavation and survey including mapping of sites using both compass and tape as well as with hand held GPS units.
+During the lab, we will conduct laboratory processing of recovered cultural materials and their preparation for curation, drafting, ceramic and lithic artifact analysis, and preparation of some materials to be sent off for analysis.
 Lectures on southwestern archaeology and contract archaeology, and workshops on artifact and ecofact analysis are included in the session.
-Tours of Aztec Ruins National Monument and Salmon Ruins are planned for during the session.
-Other sites may be toured on weeekends include Mesa Verde, Chaco Canyon, and the Navajo pueblitos and rock art of the Largo Canyon area.
+Tours of Aztec Ruins National Monument, Salmon Ruins, Mesa Verde, Chaco Canyon, and the Navajo pueblitos and rock art of the Largo Canyon area will be organized on weekends as discussed with the students.
 Tours are optional because many of my students have already been to these sites.

 Period(s) of Occupation: Ancestral Puebloan/Anasazi, Basketmaker III through Pueblo III time periods, CE 400-1300